igormahall/pollab-mobile/README.md

 **About Pollab**

-**Pollab** (short for *Poll Laboratory*) is a modern, open-source polling platform designed to simplify how users collect opinions and make decisions.
-Built with **Django REST Framework** and **PostgreSQL**, it powers both web and mobile clients with a robust API.
+**Pollab** (*Poll Laboratory*) is an open-source, real-time polling platform built with a modern tech stack to simplify how people gather opinions and make decisions.

-Main features include:
+The **Pollab mobile app** is a native Android client developed with **Kotlin** and **Jetpack Compose**, powered by a RESTful backend written in Django.

+Core features:
-- 🧠 Clean and responsive UI
+- ✨ Minimalist and responsive UI
-- ⚙️ Reactive forms with validation
+- ✅ Form validation and feedback
-- 🕒 Real-time vote tracking and countdown support
+- 📊 Live vote updates with visual indicators
-- 📢 Toast notifications for a smooth UX
+- 🔔 Toast/snackbar alerts for UX clarity
+- 🔐 One-vote-per-user enforcement
+- ⏱ Poll expiration countdown logic

-Whether you're testing ideas, collecting feedback, or running interactive demos — Pollab lets you create, vote, and visualize results in seconds.
+Whether you're prototyping ideas, running a classroom poll, or testing engagement — Pollab is built to **create**, **vote**, and **visualize results in seconds**.
 > **Join.
 Experiment.
 Transform.**

 ---

-## Interface
+## Screenshots

 <p align="center">
   <img src="readme_assets/mobile_create.png" alt="Splashscreen" width="30%"/>